Program Description

 Specialization Courses (18 units)

-Clinical Decision Support Systems (3 units)
+MAHI 601: Clinical Decision Support Systems (3 units)

 An exploration of decision-support technologies and their role in enhancing clinical care and patient safety.
 The course examines the design, integration, and evaluation of decision support systems within electronic health records and other digital platforms.
-Emphasis is placed on evidence-based practice, usability, and the impact of these systems on clinical outcomes, efficiency, and the quality of care delivery.
+Emphasis is placed on evidence-based practice, usability, and the impact of these systems on clinical outcomes, efficiency, and the quality-of-care delivery.

-Electronic Health Records and Data Management (3 units)
+MAHI 602: Electronic Health Records and Data Management (3 units)

 This course provides a comprehensive analysis of electronic health records (EHRs), focusing on structure, functionality, and implementation challenges.
 Students learn methods of data acquisition, storage, retrieval, and analysis, alongside critical issues of data integrity, interoperability, and governance.
 Case studies of EHR implementation in varied healthcare contexts are used to highlight best practices and lessons learned.

-Public Health Informatics (3 units)
+MAHI 603: Public Health Informatics (3 units)

 An advanced study of informatics applications in population health, disease surveillance, and health program management.
 Students explore how information systems and digital tools support epidemiological analysis, health promotion, and disaster preparedness.
 The course emphasizes the integration of informatics into public health interventions, policy development, and resource allocation to improve population health outcomes.

-Data Analytics and Artificial Intelligence in Health (3 units)
+MAHI 604: Data Analytics and Artificial Intelligence in Health (3 units)

 This course introduces students to advanced methods in data analytics, machine learning, and artificial intelligence with direct applications to health care and biomedical research.
 Topics include predictive modeling, natural language processing, image recognition, and big data management in health systems.
 Students engage in hands-on exercises with health datasets and critically assess the opportunities and challenges of AI in clinical and public health settings.

-Health Technology Leadership and Change Management (3 units)
+MAHI 605: Health Technology Leadership and Change Management (3 units)

 A comprehensive examination of leadership and organizational change theories as applied to the introduction and management of health technologies.
 The course addresses strategies for fostering innovation, managing resistance, and building organizational capacity to adopt and sustain informatics-driven reforms.
 Students apply leadership frameworks to case studies and develop strategies for guiding health organizations through digital transformation.

-Project Management in Health Informatics (3 units)
+MAHI 606: Project Management in Health Informatics (3 units)

 An applied course on the principles, tools, and practices of project management in health informatics.
 Topics include project design, planning, scheduling, risk assessment, resource allocation, and monitoring and evaluation.
 Students learn to apply established project management frameworks to develop practical plans for health informatics initiatives, emphasizing efficiency, accountability, and measurable outcomes.